 How to make this recipe ahead and freeze it

 Chicken freezer packs are a staple in my freezer and are an absolute lifesaver during busy weeks!
-Here’s how you can turn this baked honey garlic chicken thighs recipe into a freezer-friendly meal:
+Here’s how you can turn this recipe into a freezer-friendly meal:

 - Assemble the boneless skinless chicken thighs and all other ingredients in a gallon-sized freezer bag.